diogoazevedo15/computer-vision-dummy/README.md

 2. **Authentication**: Uses the service principal credentials provided as GitHub Secrets to authenticate with Azure.
 3. **Configuration**: Sets the default subscription, resource group, and workspace context.
 4. **Environment & Endpoint Creation**:
+   - Creates/updates the environments defined by `env_validate.yaml` and `env_inference.yaml`.
-   - Creates/updates the environment defined by `environment.yaml`.
+   - Creates/updates the components defined by `config_validate.yaml` and `config_inference.yaml`.
-   - Creates/updates the endpoint defined by `endpoint.yaml`.
+   - Creates/updates the pipeline defined by `pipeline.yaml`.
-   - Creates/updates the batch deployment defined by `deployment.yaml`.
+   - Creates/updates the batch endpoint and deployment defined by `endpoint.yaml` and `batch_deployment.yaml`.
    - Sets the default deployment for the endpoint.

 This workflow ensures that whenever code is merged into the `qua` branch, the latest configurations and code changes are automatically deployed to your Azure ML workspace.

 ## Next Steps